Bitcoin Foundation hit by resignations over new director

 Phil Sanderson, an IDG Ventures investor in San Francisco who follows Bitcoin, said that the currency's growth was being hindered by the lack of effective public faces.
 "Bitcoin hasn't really had a strong, vocal leader with a great background," he said.

-(This version of the story corrects the spelling of Mt.
-Gox CEO in paragraph 16 to Karpeles, from Kapeles.)
+(This story corrects spelling of Mt.
+Gox CEO in paragraph 16 to Karpeles, not Kapeles)

 (Reporting by Joseph Menn; Editing by Martin Howell)